Securing Your Account with Two-Factor Authentication

 Managing Backup Codes

-Backup codes are one-time-use codes that allow you to log in when you cannot access your authenticator app.
-After 2FA is enabled:- Click the Backup codes button on the Two-factor Authentication page to view or regenerate your codes.
+Backup codes are one-time-use codes that let you log in when your authenticator app is unavailable — dead phone, lost device, factory reset, you name it.
+Here is how they work after 2FA is enabled:- Click the Backup codes button on the Two-factor Authentication page to view or regenerate your codes.

-- Each backup code can only be used once — after use, it is permanently invalidated.
+- Each backup code can only be used once.
+After you use one, it is permanently crossed off the list.

-- If you run low on backup codes or suspect they have been compromised, regenerate a new set immediately.
+- If you are running low on codes (or if you suspect someone else has seen them), regenerate a new set immediately.
+This invalidates all previous codes.

 Managing Trusted Devices